RedBlight/RandomSoru/README.md

 2) .sql file already has some entries in it, clean them as you wish.
 3) Modify the necessary places in the code for the database credentials.
 4) You need to have a ReCaptcha account, and write your private key to the Class_Database.php.
-5) Put all the files to your server, everything works correctly within the PHP version 5.3.26.
+5) Put all the files to your server, everything works correctly with the PHP version 5.3.26.

 ## How does it work?